echasnovski/mini.nvim/MAINTAINING.md

 - Add Lua source code in 'lua' directory.
 - Add tests in 'tests' directory.
 Use 'tests/dir-xxx' name for module-specific non-test helpers.
 - Update 'lua/init.lua' to mention new module: both in initial table of contents and list of modules.
+- Add new module to the following files:
-- Update 'scripts/minidoc.lua' to generate separate help file.
+    - 'scripts/minidoc.lua' to generate separate help file.
-- Update 'scripts/dual_sync.sh' to include new module.
+    - 'scripts/dual_sync.sh' to include new module.
-- Update 'scripts/dual_release.sh' to include new module.
+    - 'scripts/dual_release.sh' to include new module.
+    - '.github/ISSUE_TEMPLATE/bug-report.yml' to be included in a dropdown menu.
+    - '.github/ISSUE_TEMPLATE/feature-request.yml' to be included in a dropdown menu.
+    - '.github/DISCUSSION_TEMPLATE/q-a.yml' to be included in a dropdown menu.
 - Generate help files.
 - Add README to 'readmes' directory.
 NOTE: comment out mentions of `stable` branch, as it won't work during beta-testing.
 - Update main README to mention new module in table of contents.